 Figure 1.
 The copper object and the text together with the reading in

-The Brāhmī letters on the copper object were read in without any further analysis.
+The Brāhmī letters on the copper object were read by the Manjuls in without any further analysis.
 Here we wish to provide further light on the reading.
-Although we revise the reading of the Manjuls for just 3 letters, the revision opens up the possbility of further understanding of the object as the text appears to be formulaic in a standard manner.
+Although we revise the earlier reading s for just 3 letters, the revision opens up the possbility of further understanding of the object as the text appears to be formulaic in a standard manner.

 The text on the object:

 The reading of the Munjals is reproduced below:

 Sa Thi Ga